Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Literature Review

+Table \ref{tab:literature_sum} summarizes the reviewed literature.
+This literature highlights optimizing port operations, focusing on strategic planning, QC efficiency, integrated scheduling with other terminal equipment, and advanced techniques like dual cycling.
+Various algorithms, including mixed-integer programming and heuristic algorithms, have been proposed to improve crane coordination, reduce turnaround time, and minimize container rehandling at the dockyard.
+GAs have recently been used due to their effectiveness in solving complex scheduling and relocation problems.

-Previous research tackled parts of optimizing container handling, such as maximizing dual cycles or minimizing dockyard rehandles, but not both simultaneously.
-This work bridges the gap by proposing a unified model that optimizes both aspects simultaneously.
-Our QCDC-DR-GA algorithm finds the ideal unloading sequence and dockyard layout to maximize dual cycles and minimize rehandles.
+Previous research separately tackled maximizing DCs of the container loading-unloading system by QC and minimizing dockyard rehandles.
+This work identifies that two scenarios (loading-unloading by QCDC and dockyard rehandles) are interdependent.
+There is an optimum unloading-loading sequence with the dockyard plan for which the total unloading and loading time would be minimum.
+Our QCDC-DR-GA algorithm finds the ideal unloading sequence and dockyard layout to maximize DCs and minimize rehandles.
 Proven effective against existing methods, it offers a holistic solution for efficient container handling at ports.